 Focusing on those who read about systemic racial injustice, we found that those categorized as Disadvantaged judged the algorithm to be more fair across the distributive, procedural, and interpersonal dimensions (see context = Historical Injustice in Table 3).
 In contrast, participants labeled as Advantaged considered the algorithm less fair and trustworthy when exposed to the same information (see (context = Historical Injustice):(group = Advantaged) in Table 3).
-In other words, participants from minority groups became more positive about algorithmic racial discrimination when contextualized in systemic injustice, while those from the Advantaged and Disadvantaged groups largely agreed on fairness and trust when not shown information about systemic injustice, their views started to diverge when the hiring algorithm was contextualized in historical discrimination.
+In other words, participants from minority groups became more positive about algorithmic racial discrimination when contextualized in systemic injustice, while those from the Advantaged group exhibited the opposite trend.
+Although participants from the Advantaged and Disadvantaged groups largely agreed on fairness and trust when not shown information about systemic injustice, their views started to diverge when the hiring algorithm was contextualized in historical discrimination.